curl/everything-curl/sourcecode.md

-Depending on what features that are enabled in your own build and what functions your platform provide, some of the source files or portions of the souce files may contain code that is not used in your particular build.
+Depending on what features that are enabled in your own build and what functions your platform provide, some of the source files or portions of the source files may contain code that is not used in your particular build.

 ### lib/vtls